shibatas/fcc-voting-app/README.md

 # freeCodeCamp Voting App project
 by Shohei Shibata

+This is my first-ever attempt at a full-stack web app.
+All feedbacks are highly welcomed!

 ## Objectives
 Per [FCC website](https://www.freecodecamp.org/challenges/build-a-voting-app):
 > Objective: Build a full stack JavaScript app that is functionally similar to this: https://fcc-voting-arthow4n.herokuapp.com/ and deploy it to Heroku.